Formula One 2003 (video game): Development

-Formula One 2003 was announced in a press release from Sony Computer Entertainment on in June 2003 with a July release date.
-The game was the first Formula One series to have an exclusive license from the Formula One Administration (FOA), which is responsible for the commercial rights and promotion of the Formula One world championship.
+Formula One 2003 was announced in a press release from Sony Computer Entertainment in June 2003 with a July release date.
+The game was the first in the Formula One series to have an exclusive license from the Formula One Administration (FOA), which is responsible for the commercial rights and promotion of the Formula One world championship.
 The exclusive license granted Sony Computer Entertainment the sole rights to the Formula One series for four years.

+The game was officially launched in London ahead of the 2003 British Grand Prix with model Jodie Marsh acting as the face of the game.

 Circuits

-The game features 16 official Formula One circuits based on the 2003 Formula One World Championship.
+The game features 16 official Formula One circuits based on the 2003 Formula One World Championship: